Atemosta/atemosta.github.io/pages/about.md

 ...and learn at the same time.

-*Atemosta* is our ongoing collaborative effort to utilize all our skills to try and create some amazing projects.
-Whether you're looking to use our works, suggest feedback, or join our team, we are more than willing to let *Atemosta* be your next home on the internet!
+*Atemosta* is our ongoing collaborative effort to utilize all our skills to create some amazing projects.
+Whether you are looking to use our works, suggest feedback, or join our team, we are more than willing to let *Atemosta* be your next home on the internet!

 ## The Team